 The surname Alsup was first found in the county of Derbyshire in the midland of England where they held a family seat from very ancient times.
 Their name was recorded in the Domesday Book, a census taken by King William in 1086.
 At this time the name was spelt Elleshope.
 In 1175 Gamel Allsopp was recorded as having estates in or about the village of Alsop, in Derbyshire.

-Important Dates for the Alsup family
+Early History of the Alsup family

 This web page shows only a small excerpt of our Alsup research.
 Another 47 words (3 lines of text) covering the years 1752, 1630, 1703, 1726, 1696, 1706 and 1703 are included under the topic Early Alsup History in all our PDF Extended History products and printed products wherever possible.